Rakibul73/CR_Alarm/README.md

 The CR Alarm App is a Flutter-based Android app that auto set alarms based on the time of the latest tweets of a specific Twitter user that fetches from api.
 When that specific user tweets and it sets an alarm so that you don't miss that user's posts, even if you sleep.
 <hr/>

+## One usecase
+Suppose In university, there is a CR(Class Representative) in your class.
+He recieves the class schedule from teachers and post it in fb group.
+But you don't know when he will post or sometimes teachers tell the CR about class schedule 15/30 minutes before when you are in sound sleep..... so you know !!
+Now it will be amazing if there is an alarm app that can rings only when CR posted a class schedule.
+Now you don't have to miss any class again in you life.
+But it's now only support twitter post/tweets. if this CR person post a tweet in twiiter only then it sets alarm.
+FB support will add in future.

 ## Download latest version from [here](https://github.com/Rakibul73/CR_Alarm/releases/latest)
 ## Features